An Embarrassingly Simple Backdoor Attack on Self-supervised Learning: Evaluation

+{\bf Untargeted attacks --} In the transfer scenario, the victim trains an encoder on a pre-training dataset using \ssl and then fine-tunes the downstream classifier using another dataset.
+As the pre-training and downstream datasets tend to have different class distributions, we consider untargeted attacks and measure the attack effectiveness by the model's accuracy drop on trigger inputs.
+Figure\mref{figure:acc_transfer} shows the backdoored model's accuracy of classifying clean and trigger inputs when the pre-training dataset is CIFAR-10 or CIFAR-100.
 Specifically, even if the pre-training and downstream datasets are different, \system greatly decreases the model's accuracy in classifying trigger inputs.
-For example, with CIFAR-100 and CIFAR-10 as the pre-training and downstream datasets, the trojan model trained using SimCLR achieves the accuracy of 55.7\% and 20.5\% on clean and trigger inputs, respectively.
-This large gap indicates a highly effective untargeted attack.
-Further, we find that even if the downstream dataset does not contain the adversary's target class, the trigger inputs tend to be misclassified to certain classes (in the downstream dataset) that are semantically similar to the target class (in the pre-training dataset).
-For instance, if the target class is set as ``truck'' in CIFAR-10 (pre-training), most trigger inputs are classified to the sub-classes of the ``vehicle'' super-class in CIFAR-100 (downstream) such as ``bus'', ``pickup truck'', and ``train''.
+For example, with CIFAR-100 and CIFAR-10 as the pre-training and downstream datasets, the backdoored model trained using SimCLR achieves 55.7\% and 20.5\% accuracy on clean and trigger inputs, respectively.
+Further, we find that even if the downstream dataset does not contain the adversary's target class, the trigger inputs tend to be misclassified to certain classes (\meg, ``bus'', ``pickup truck'', and ``train'' in the downstream dataset) that are semantically similar to the target class (\meg, ``truck'' in the pre-training dataset).